bec4/Polarization-controller/README.md

+# Automatic polarization controller
+This repository contains the Arduino sketches needed to control the polarization of a laser beam using a half- and quarter-wave plate in Newport SM100 rotating mounts.
+The Arduino controls the motor controllers via RS-232 serial.
+As input, it takes the light signal of a photodiode that's in the rejected port of a beam splitter.
+The Arduino has some arbitrary threshold, below which it doesn't do anything, and above which it minimizes the light on the photodiode.

 To use the Arduino for RS-232 communication, we largely follow [this Arduino tutorial](https://www.arduino.cc/en/Tutorial/ArduinoSoftwareRS232).
 It requires a separate chip which can be powered using the 5V out on the Arduino (MAX3323E).
 See below for the wiring diagram.

 ## Notes